Netflix/probnik/README.md

 ============================
 Bug reports, feature requests and especially pull requests (fixing bugs or adding features) are welcome!

-To ensure effective interactions, please follow a 'Contibuting to Probnic' guide.
+To ensure effective interactions, please follow a 'Contibuting to Probnik' guide.

 License
 ============================